My first birth was an ordeal

 Some babies just need to be able to feel you.

-- Beautiful Arabic Girl Names with Meanings
+- Two Syllable Girl Names That Have Beautiful Meanings

 When moms exclaim ‘I absolutely loved breastfeeding!’
 I’m sorry to say that they may have just forgotten about that first week!